davidreeder/SuperCollider-MOSToolkit/README.txt

 WHAT NEXT?

-MOS Toolkit is a living project, forever evolving and changing.
+MOS Toolkit is a living project, forever evolving and changing (albeit slowly).

 In addition to continued development of core classes, extentions and Suites, specific items on the TO-DO list include...